Kartoplia1/SelfAssessment/Skills/JavaScript.md

 - Language
   - Object 🖐️ used
   - this 🖐️ used
-  - arrow function
+  - arrow function 🖐️ used
-  - async function
+  - async function 👂 heard
   - call 🖐️ used
   - bind
   - apply